mjkaul/3033w/calendar.md

 - Due:
      - Read CP 117–41, 185-200
      - Complete CP 132: revise and fix all errors
+     - Read CP 142–52; do the headings practice on CP 151–52 & turn it in
      - Take a look at the deck samples and PowerPoint alternatives posted below
 - Topics:
      - Meetings
      - Writing: grammar & mechanics; citations
+     - Headings
      - Visual aids: alternatives to the status quo
 - Resources:
      - Erin Kissane, “Ideas Worth Stealing” (example of a non-traditional visual aid)